skim743/gritsbot_3/README.md

 ./setup
 ```

-This can be done either by directly on the Pi by connecting a mini HDMI cable and a keyboard to the Pi or SSHing to the Pi as instructed in Step 2.2.
+This can be done either by directly on the Pi by connecting a mini HDMI cable and a keyboard to the Pi or SSHing to the Pi as instructed in Step 2.3.

 ## 2 - Network Host Name Change
 This process changes the name of the Raspberry Pi on the network.
 This helps to identify each robot easily on the router page (192.168.1.1).
-See Step 2.2, if you forgot how to access the router page.
+See Step 2.3, if you forgot how to access the router page.

 After the setup script is completed,
 Run
 ```
-sudo rasp-config
+sudo raspi-config
 ```
 on the Raspberry Pi, and change the Host Name to 'robot#' where # is the new robot index assigned to the Pi in Step 2.3.